 - a.
-Chickens kept in free-range systems must have access to the range by 4 weeks of age and for a minimum of 8 hours each day except when the natural daylight period is less. - b.
-All exit areas must normally be open during this time, except when this is precluded by inclement weather conditions, disease outbreak or veterinary emergency.
+Chickens kept in free-range systems must have access to the range by 4 weeks of age and for a minimum of 8 hours each day except when the natural daylight period is less. - 1.
+All exit areas must normally be open during this time, except when this is precluded by inclement weather conditions, disease outbreak or veterinary emergency. - b.
+Chickens in pasture-raised systems must be outdoors 12 months per year (and 6 months per year for seasonal pasture), every day for a minimum of 6 hours per day.
+In an emergency, birds may be confined in fixed or mobile housing 24 hours per day for no more than 14 consecutive days.